Investor’s Guide to Uniswap: Should You Invest in UNI?

 How does Uniswap make money?

-Uniswap makes money by charging a 0.3% fee for each trade on the platform.
-Currently, all of this is paid out as a reward to liquidity providers in proportion to their token contributions.
+Uniswap earns money by charging a 0.3% fee for each trade on the platform.
+Currently, liquidity providers receive a reward proportionate to their token contributions.
 The company also earns revenue via its holdings of the governance token UNI, which can be appreciated with changes in the crypto markets.

-However, in the present scenario, nearly 50% of LPs on Uniswap are losing money due to impermanent loss (read our guide here).
-In a highly volatile crypto environment, loss in the value of a token is not compensated by the fees of a transaction on the DEX.
+However, in the present scenario, nearly 50% of LPs on Uniswap are losing money due to impermanent loss.
+In a highly volatile crypto environment, a token's loss in value is not compensated by the transaction fees on the DEX.

 Should you trade on Uniswap?

-DEXs like Uniswap require some technical expertise: you must own a crypto wallet like Metamask and understand how to navigate gas fees.
-In addition, the interface may provide little hand-holding, unlike centralized exchanges.
-With those caveats, if you want to buy or sell any ERC-20 tokens, Uniswap is one of the best DEXs on the market.
+DEXs like Uniswap require technical expertise: You must own a crypto wallet like Metamask and understand how to navigate gas fees.
+In addition, unlike centralized exchanges, the interface may provide little hand-holding.
+With those caveats, Uniswap is one of our top DEX picks for buying and selling ERC-20 tokens.

 Subscribe to Bitcoin Market Journal to stay informed about all your options when investing in cryptocurrencies.